 After the hearing, but before the hearing officer delivers his/her written determination of responsibility and sanction, if any, the parties will have the opportunity to submit an impact statement for the hearing officer’s consideration with regard to sanction.

 The hearing officer will make a determination whether there has been a violation of Relay policy based on the preponderance of the evidence, which means they will determine whether it is more likely than not that the alleged conduct occurred.
 The burden of proof will not be solely on any one party.
-The hearing officer will make a recommendation to the campus dean about an appropriate sanction.
+The hearing officer will make a recommendation to the Office of the Provost of Teacher Preparation about an appropriate sanction.

 The Title IX coordinator will simultaneously notify the parties of the hearing officer’s determination, including a brief summary of the facts and rationale.
 Relay will also simultaneously notify the parties of the final decision regarding sanction(s), if applicable, and the rationale for the sanction(s).

 Possible sanctions include exclusion from certain Relay buildings, classes, and events; suspension, expulsions, and/or discharge from employment or enrollment.
 Individuals doing business with Relay or third-party vendors found to be in violation of this policy may be banned from Relay, and Relay will notify their respective employers of all charges and disciplinary outcomes.
 Visitors may be banned from Relay.
 Relay may impose other conditions, such as counseling, assessment, or participation in training.